bongiozzo/musica_mustdie/output/band_ewigkeit.md

 # Ewigkeit

+epic pagan metal from England

-Дискография
+## Дискография

-"Battle Furies" 1997, Metal
+### "Battle Furies" 1997, Metal

+1. Jewel Of My Empire
+2. Wonder Of The Cosmos
+3. Christenom Falls
+4. Dragons Burning
+5. Kingdom In The Clouds (My Astral Journey)
+6. Time Reborn
+7. Gods Of Ages Awakened
+8. "O Elbereth"
+9. Keshara Arise
+10. As Shadows Dance...

-"Starscape" 1999, Metal
+### "Starscape" 1999, Metal

+1.Point Of Origin
+2.Unveiling The Mystery
+3.The Legend Of Keshara
+4.The Return Of Planet "X"
+5.Deviant
+6.Lightspeed Evolution
+7.Starscape
+8.Capsule
+9.Birth Of Hours
+10.Space Symphony
+11.Dragons Burning

-"Land Of Fog" 2003, Metal
+### "Land Of Fog" 2003, Metal

+1. Tired face
+2. Super sonic blue thunder
+3. Not all there
+4. The only way
+5. Interlude
+6. Land of fog
+7. Yesterday's rain
+8. The doomsday machine
+9. Escapologies

+All arrangements, compositions, music and vocalisations on this recording are written, performed and recorded by J. Fogarty.

-"Radio Ixtlan" 2004, Metal
+### "Radio Ixtlan" 2004, Metal

+1. About Time
+2. ESC
+3. Powerplant
+4. Journey To Ixtlan
+5. Live At Palenque 2012
+6. Conquer The Fear
+7. Platonic Verses
+8. Strange Volk
+9. The New Way

-"Conspiritus" 2005, Metal
+### "Conspiritus" 2005, Metal

+1. Intro - The Hypothesis
+2. It's Not Reality
+3. Square Sunrise
+4. The Nightmare Institution
+5. Far Away From Heaven
+6. Transcend the Senses
+7. The Thought Police
+8. How to Conquer The World (Live At The bohemian  grove)
+9. Thoreality
+10. Conspiritus

 ## Отношения с другими группами